mindey/subfiles/README.rst

 Usage to Encode Schemas
 -----------------------
 One very useful case for ``.subtypes``, is encoding the information about the data schemas stored in files with sub-extensions.
-For this use-case, we might even agree to use a special kind of subtype, which is ``.schema.subtypes``.
+For this use-case, we might even agree to use a special kind of subtype, which is ``.schema.subtypes``:

 .. code::